disit/snap4city/README.md

 - https://github.com/disit/synoptics
 - https://github.com/disit/whatif-router

+Moreover the Unified Knowowledge Model (UKM) used to represent and reason about snap4city platform elements is available at http://model.snap4city.org/s4c as OWL ontology.

 Most of the Snap4City components can be provided in form of appliance, please contact Paolo.nesi@unifi.it Appliance are in subtance Virtual Machines that you can execute on your premise, fully configure, since we provide you full access at level of Root / Admin.
 The Vm are mainly with Linux like operating system.